greenboxal/doggohub/doc/university/training/topics/env_setup.md

 39:fc:ce:94:f4:09:13:95:64:9a:65:c1:de:05:4d:01 you@computer-name
 ```

-Copy your public key and add it to your GitLab profile
+Copy your public key and add it to your DoggoHub profile

 ```bash
 cat ~/.ssh/id_rsa.pub